 To delve into further detail regarding the life of a truck driver, each day involves incredibly demanding hours, travelling long distances and prolonged time away from home and loved ones.
 Additionally, the trucking industry, which is faced with the challenges of rising fuel costs, safety and constant driver shortages, now faces an even deadlier threat from the impact of HIV/AIDS.
 Loneliness has encouraged many drivers, married or single, to find comfort on the side of the road- generally in the arms of a sex worker.
 The consequences are devastating, with STD’s and HIV/AIDS being rapidly spread from one truck stop to another.
 This is where the Trucking Wellness initiative comes in.

-To date, Trucking Wellness has provided healthcare education to 706 972 long distance truck drivers, sex workers and community members.
-360 815 patients have been consulted and have received various forms of treatment and care, with over 16 million condoms distributed to these key population groups over the past 14 years.
-Additionally, 76 695 individuals have received STI treatment since inception.
+Since inception to October 2019, Trucking Wellness has provided healthcare education to 842 003 long distance truck drivers, sex workers and community members.
+490 279 patients have been consulted and have received various forms of treatment and care, with over 23 million condoms distributed to these key population groups over the past 20 years.
+Additionally, 83 409 individuals have received STI treatment.

 Each of the Clinics are funded by the NBCRFLI and supported by donor organisations, industry partners, local government and relevant health departments.